softwarewithcode/casino/README.md

 Documentation section has more information about UI-Backend websocket communications.

 ### Backend
-Java 19 with Virtual Threads preview / JakartaEE.  <br>
+Java 21 with Virtual Threads  / JakartaEE.  <br>